|Version:||3.0, Date: Aug 16, 2019|

 - WsgiDAV is a refactored version of PyFileServer written by Ho Chun Wei.

-Release 3.0 is pretty new and introduces some refactorings and breaking changes.
+Release 3.0 introduces some refactorings and breaking changes.

 Releases are hosted on PyPI.
 Install WsgiDAV (and a server) like:

 MS Windows users that only need the command line interface may prefer the MSI installer.